Art (ART)

 Typically Offered: Departmental Discretion.

 Course Description: This course is intended to provide students an opportunity to focus studies in advance production concepts in 3-D lighting, texturing and rendering and builds on topics covered in ART 225.
 Students will study the processes and techniques for creating shaders and lighting setups for both cinematic and gaming environments.
 Techniques in UV mapping and projection mapping will be explored for both environments and character creation.
 Additional topics including negative lighting and global illumination, will also be covered.
+Six studio hours.
 May be repeated for credit.
 Prerequisite(s): ART 325.

 ART 358 Character Animation Credits: 3